eclipse-thingweb/domus-tdd-api/doc/plugin.md

 Where `DATA_PATH` is where the tests data are stored and `td_example.trig` the data to fill the SparqlEndpoint.

-There are some generic mock defined in the `TDD-API` module.
+There are some generic mocks defined in the `TDD-API` module.
 You have to import them to use them in your tests.
 You can find for example the `mock_sparql_empty_endpoint` from `tdd.tests.conftest` module.
-This mock can be used to simulate an empty SparqlEndpoint at the begining of your test.
+This mock can be used to simulate an empty SparqlEndpoint at the beginning of your test.